robertistok/opensea-scraper-ts/README.md

+This package is a fork of the [Opensea Scraper](https://github.com/dcts/opensea-scraper) project with extra features

 # Opensea Scraper

 ⚠ **Problem**: NFT floor prices returned by the Opensea API are not accurate (they lag at least 2 hours, sometimes even a full day it seems).
 Here is an example of cool-cats floor price actually being 8.5, but the API returns 9.4: